DrTTom/EasyData/README.md

 ## Usage as library

 Read JavaDoc of class `de.tautenhahn.easydata.DataIntoTemplate`.
+See previous section for use of special tags.

 ## Separate programming tasks for teaching